Run Service

 ctm run workloadpolicies::add <workloadPoliciesFile>

-Where <workloadPoliciesFile> is the name of a JSON file that contains the definitions of the Workload Policies that you want to create.
+where <workloadPoliciesFile> is the name of a JSON file with the Workload Policy definitions that you want to create.
 For more information, see Workload Policies Reference.

 REST API Syntax